samarpita-saha293/PRAGED/README.md

 # PRAGED
 __A complete guide for analysing PRAGED data on a routine basis__

-Please make sure to use the latest versions of these scripts on HPC.
+Please use the latest versions of these scripts on the HPC.

 ## WGS and WES data Preprocessing
 We use